geodynamics/pylith/docs/user/components/problems/SolnDispPresTracStrainLagrange.md

-# SolnDispPresLagrange
+# SolnDispPresTracStrainLagrange

 % WARNING: Do not edit; this is a generated file!
-:Full name: `pylith.problems.SolnDispPresLagrange`
+:Full name: `pylith.problems.SolnDispPresTracStrainLagrange`
-:Journal name: `solndisppres`
+:Journal name: `SolnDispPresTracStrainLagrange`

-Container for solution subfields with displacement, pressure, and fault Lagrange multiplier subfields.
+Container for solution subfields with displacement, pore pressure, trace strain subfields, and fault Lagrange multiplier subfields.

 ## Pyre Facilities